 You operate the disc player with the same controls used for the radio.
-To select the disc player, press the CD/ AUX button (the CD button on models with XM radio available).
+To select the disc player, press the CD/AUX button (the CD button on premium audio system).
 You will see "CD" in the display.

 Do not use discs with adhesive labels.
 The label can curl up and cause the disc to jam in the unit.